appwrite/synapse/README.md

 # Synapse

 Operating system gateway for remote serverless environments.
-Synapse provides a WebSocket-based interface to interact with terminal sessions, manage files, and monitor system resources remotely.
+Synapse provides a WebSocket-based interface to interact with terminal sessions, manage files, monitor system resources, perform Git operations, and more.

 ## Features